fbpixelTips to Manage Your Child’s Eczema in Singapore | Thomson Medical

 Loading...

-• Wash bedsheets and soft toys regularly to reduce dust mites
+Washing bedsheets and soft toys regularly also helps reduce dust mites, which can be a hidden trigger.

 Keeping your child’s environment clean and cool can make a big difference in preventing flare-ups.